nystudio107/craft-code-editor/README.md

 return [
     // Whether to allow anonymous access be allowed to the codeeditor/autocomplete/index endpoint 'allowFrontendAccess' => true,
+    // Whether to allow frontend templates access to the `codeeditor/codeEditor.twig` Twig template 'allowTemplateAccess' => true,
-    // The default autocompletes to use for the default `Code Editor` field type 'defaultCodeEditorAutocompletes' => [
+    // The default autocompletes to use for the default `CodeEditor` field type 'defaultCodeEditorAutocompletes' => [
         CraftApiAutocomplete::class,
         TwigLanguageAutocomplete::class,